rutgerblom/SDDC.Lab/README.md

 * Create the software library directory structure:
   * sudo ansible-playbook utils/util_CreateSoftwareDir.yml

-* Add installation ISOs and OVAs to the corresponding directories in the software library (/Software)
+* Add the installation media to the corresponding directories in the software library (/Software)

 ## Usage